tolkit/fw_group/README.md

                         Size of window used in fasta_windows [fixed at 1000] -g number, --group number
-                        Size of window to group into [default 10000] -f string, --function string
+                        Size of window to group into [default 10000] -r number, --round number
+                        Round numbers to this many decimal places.
+Must be < 3 [default 3]
+  -f string, --function string
                         Function to apply to groups [default mean: other options are Mode, median, var, sd]